Vampire/javacord.github.io/_wiki/essential-knowledge/working-with-futures.md

         message.addReaction("👍").join();
     }).exceptionally(ExceptionLogger.get());
 ```
 The exception logger even allows you to ignore special kinds of exceptions.
-If you for example don't want to log errors for missing permissions, but still log errors cause by other problems (e.g. an invalid channel name like an empty string `""`) you can tell the exception logger to not log these kind of exceptions:
+If you, for example, don't want to log errors for missing permissions, but still log errors cause by other problems (e.g. an invalid channel name like an empty string `""`) you can tell the exception logger to not log these exceptions:
 ```java
 server.createTextChannelBuilder()
     .setName("new-channel")